Leprosy

 Leprosy, also known as Hansen's disease (HD), is a long-term infection by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
 Infection can lead to damage of the nerves, respiratory tract, skin, and eyes.
-This nerve damage may result in a lack of ability to feel pain, which can lead to the loss of parts of a person's extremities from repeated injuries or infection through unnoticed wounds.
-An infected person may also experience muscle weakness and poor eyesight.
-Leprosy symptoms may begin within one year, but, for some people, symptoms may take 20 years or more to occur.
+This nerve damage may result in the loss of nociception, which can lead to the loss of parts of a person's extremities from repeated injuries or infection through unnoticed wounds.
+An infected person may also experience muscle weakness and loss of eyesight.
+Leprosy symptoms may begin within one year or take 20 years or more.